Hochschild dimensions of tilting objects: Generation time for tilting objects

 \subsection{Toric varieties}

 Smooth toric varieties are conjecturally a fecund ground for tilting bundles.
 A. King's conjecture states that any smooth Fano toric variety possesses a full strong exceptional collection.
-In dimension two, the conjecture is true.
-In fact, a stronger statement is true thanks to further work of Hille and Perling in \cite{HP}.
+If the dimension is two or if the Picard rank is less than three, the conjecture is true.
+However, it is false once one moves to Picard rank three, see \cite{Efi}.
+On the other hand, in dimension two, a stronger statement is true thanks to further work of Hille and Perling in \cite{HP}.

 \begin{theorem} Let $X$ be a smooth, proper toric surface.
 The variety $X$ possesses a strongly cyclic exceptional collection of line bundles if and only if the anti-canonical divisor is nef. \end{theorem}